 - A. The Performing Party shall, in accordance with the terms of this contract, provide all the necessary personnel, equipment, materials, supplies, facilities, and services (except as may be furnished by the Department as specified in writing in this contract) and do all things necessary for, or incidental to, the provision of the services listed as follows: - a.
-To provide thirty-six (36) secure residential beds at the Collin County Detention Facilities for the purpose of housing offenders sentenced to a period of confinement pursuant to Article 42.12, Sec.
-12 & 18 of the Code of Criminal Procedure who will participate in the Sheriff's Convicted Offender Reentry Effort (S.C.O.R.E.).
+To provide forty-six (46) secure residential beds at the Collin County Detention Facilities for the purpose of housing offenders sentenced to a period of confinement pursuant to Article 42A.302 & 42A.601-607 of the Code of Criminal Procedure who will participate in the S.C.O.R.E. and V.A.L.O.R. programs.

 - b.
 To provide security for offenders sentenced to said facility commensurate with provisions and standards of security set by the Texas Commission on Jail Standards. - c.
 To provide adequate health, safety precautions, meals, clothing, recreation, medical, and other care for the offender as set forth by the standards of the Texas Commission on Jail Standards and the Texas Department of Criminal Justice Community Justice Assistance Division. - d.
-To allow the Department to participate in the screening, and admission of offenders into the S.C.O.R.E Program and consult with the director of the Community Corrections Program on disciplinary measures taken against offenders and/or dismissal of offenders from the program. - e.
+To allow the Department to participate in the screening and admission of offenders into the S.C.O.R.E/V.A.L.O.R.
+Program - e.
 To provide the Department with offender status reports concerning inmate violations while in the custody of Collin County Sheriff's S.C.O.R.E.
 Program.
-This report will be forwarded to the Director of the Community Corrections Program within a reasonable time after the inmate's violation. - f.
-To provide the Department with monthly billing for the salary and fringe benefits for the three (3) detention officer that provides service for the S.C.O.R.E.
+This report will be made available to the Director of the Community Corrections Program within a reasonable time after the inmate's violation. - f.
+To provide the Department with monthly billing for the salary and fringe benefits for the four (4) detention officers that provide service for the S.C.O.R.E./V.A.L.O.R.
 Program. - g.
-Provide the Department a monthly report which includes inmate name, and total number of days in said facilities. - h.
-To provide transportation for S.C.O.R.E. offenders to and from all work assignments, community service work and other occasions as needed. - i.
-To provide funds for the maintenance and operational expenditures of the S.C.O.R.E. farm projects. - j.
-To provide effective and meaningful community work for inmates serving confinement including but not limited to the maintenance and janitorial work in county facilities, S.C.O.R.E. farm project, cleaning roadsides and any other work that may be approved by the Sheriff's Office.
-The Sheriff's Office Personnel will supervise the work. - B. The Performing Party shall provide and support personnel to meet all applicable state standards for staff to participant ratios.
-(Worded for substance abuse services.)

-C. All employees of the Performing Party providing services to Defendants shall have and maintain all required licenses, certifications, and other qualifications.
+Provide the Department a monthly report which includes inmate name and total number of days in said facilities. - h.
+To provide transportation for S.C.O.R.E./V.A.L.O.R. offenders to and from all work assignments, community service work and other occasions as needed. - i.
+To provide funds for the maintenance and operational expenditures of the S.C.O.R.E./V.A.L.O.R. farm projects. - j.
+To provide effective and meaningful community work for inmates serving confinement including but not limited to the maintenance and janitorial work in county facilities, S.C.O.R.E./V.A.L.O.R. farm project, cleaning roadsides and any other work that may be approved by the Sheriff's Office.
+The Sheriff's Office Personnel will supervise the work. - B. The Performing Party shall provide and support personnel to meet all applicable state standards for staff to participant ratios. - C. All employees of the Performing Party providing services to Defendants shall have and maintain all required licenses, certifications, and other qualifications.